Rene Pinto Preview, Player Props: Rays vs. Rockies

-The Tampa Bay Rays and Rene Pinto, who went 1-for-3 with a home run and two RBI last time in action, take on Ty Blach and the Colorado Rockies at Tropicana Field, Tuesday at 6:40 PM ET.
+The Tampa Bay Rays, including Rene Pinto (hitting .259 in his past 10 games, with a home run, two walks and four RBI), take on starter Peter Lambert and the Colorado Rockies at Tropicana Field, Thursday at 1:10 PM ET.

-In his most recent game, he notched a home run while going 1-for-3 against the Angels.
+He reached base in his only plate appearance in his last appearance against the Rockies.

 Rene Pinto Game Info & Props vs. the Rockies